Qiyiiii/py_g22/README.md

 - Manage TV Genres: Add their favorite TV genres on both the registration page and profile page
 - Get Personalized Matches: Receive recommended profiles based on our matching algorithm
 - Adjust Preferences: Customize the importance of factors like similarity, distance, and age on the preferences page
-- Like/Dislike Recommendations: Like/dislike suggested profiles and view their like/dislike history
+- Make and view actions: Like/dislike suggested profiles and view their own like/dislike history
-- View Matches: See a list of users they've liked who have also liked them back.
+- View Matches: See a list of users they've liked who have also liked them back

 # matchapp_demo
 ### [click here to redirect](https://github.com/Qiyiiii/py_g22/tree/main/matchapp_demo)
-- The version of the project that was presented on Aug 16,202
+- The version of the project that was presented on Aug 16, 2024
 - Can be deployed locally
 - Satisfies all basic project specifications
 - Matching algorithm weights are set to default values